michaelpdu/md-blogs/md/adversarial-machine-learning.md

 ## Papers
 * [Adversarial Examples Are Not Easily Detected](https://arxiv.org/pdf/1705.07263.pdf), Nicholas Carlini and David Wagner, University of California, Berkeley

+In order to better understand the space of adversarial examples, we survey ten recent proposals that are designed for detection and compare their efficacy.
+We show that all can be defeated by constructing new loss functions.
+We conclude that adversarial examples are significantly harder to detect than previously appreciated, and the properties believed to be intrinsic to adversarial examples are in fact not.
+Finally, we propose several simple guidelines for evaluating future proposed defenses.

 * [On the (Statistical) Detection of Adversarial Examples](https://arxiv.org/pdf/1702.06280.pdf), Kathrin Grosse, et al., Penn State University

 ## Blogs